Youth services

 To download a SPOA form for Children, click here or call Essex County Community Services at 518-873-3670.

-A: A children’s crisis residence is a short-term, therapeutic living environment for youth experiencing serious emotional or behavioral challenges.
+A: A children’s community residence is a short-term, structured living environment for youth experiencing serious emotional or behavioral challenges.
 It provides intensive support and care to stabilize and prepare youth for a successful return to their home or community.

 A: Referrals typically come through the County Single Point of Access (SPOA) system.
 Families, schools and mental health professionals can initiate the process by contacting their local SPOA office.